Getting StartedInstallation

 Extras

-• Pydantic: A library for data validation and settings management with support for type hints.
+• pydantic to declare schemas with Pydantic, a library for data validation and settings management with support for type hints.

-• Marshmallow: A library for data validation and serialization/deserialization.
+• marshmallow to declare schemas with Marshmallow, a library for data validation and (de)serialisation.

-• database to interact with a database through SQlAlchemy functionality
+• database to interact with a database through SQLAlchemy, the SQL toolkit and Object Relational Mapper.

-An example of installation including pydantic, database, and client would be as follows:
+An example of installation including pydantic and database would be as follows:

 Development